 - BC/DR are full lifecycle programs that result in the creation of a comprehensive set of plans, including a BCP and a DRP.
 These plans must be reviewed, tested, and maintained to remain accurate and timely.

-If you find yourself in a position without business continuity and disaster recovery plans, we can help you define, develop, institute, and refine a BC/DR plan that can help you prepare for disasters and keep operations running smoothly should they occur.
+If you find yourself in a position without business continuity and disaster recovery plans or needing to revise them, we can help you define, develop, institute, and refine a BC/DR plan that can help you prepare for disasters and keep operations running smoothly should they occur.
 For more information, please reach out to me.